hddm-devs/hddm/docs/howto.rst

     m = hddm.HDDM(data, include=('p_outlier',))

-Under the hood we assume that outliers come from uniform distribution with a fixed density w_outlier.
+Under the hood we assume that outliers come from uniform distribution with a fixed density w_outlier (as suggested by Ratcliff and Tuerlinckx, 2002).
 The resulting likelihood function looks as follows:

 .. math::

    p(RT; v, a, t) = wfpt(RT; v, a, t) * (1-p_{outlier}) + w_{outlier} * p_{outlier}

-The resulting likelihood is positive everywhere.
+The default value of :math:'w_{outlier}' is 0.1, which is equivalent to uniform distribution from 0 to 5 seconds.
+However, in practice, the outliers model is applied to all RTs, even the ones which are larger than 5.

 Estimate a regression model
 ---------------------------